CorentinB/bigd/README.md

 # bigd : a concurrent file downloader

-This is a command-line tool that you can use to concurrently scrape files from a webpage.
+bigd is a command-line tool for concurrently scraping files from a webpage.

 Usage examples are based on the following options: